MA in Communication Sciences and Disorders

 As part of applying to the CMSD master’s program, you must complete an application to UGA’s Graduate School.
 Note the following specific instructions for your application to the UGA Graduate School.

-- Our master’s program starts in the Summer semester.
-UGA views the Summer semester as part of the previous academic year.
-To start in Summer 2022, you must select 2021-2022 as the academic year to which you are applying when you start your UGA Graduate School application.
+- Our master’s program starts in Summer semester.
+UGA views Summer semester as part of the previous academic year.
+To start in Summer 2023, you must select 2022-2023 as the academic year to which you are applying when you start your UGA Graduate School application.

 - You do not need to upload personal statements or request letters of recommendation when completing the UGA Graduate School application.
 If you have attended UGA previously, you do not need to upload your transcripts.
 If you have never attended UGA, you do need to upload your unofficial transcripts as part of your UGA Graduate School application.
 You will provide all necessary materials, and arrange for letters of recommendation/evaluations, through your CSDCAS application.